Nazek-Altayeb/plan-for-a-picnic/README.md

 # Acknowledgements

 * Thanks for the Tutor Support and my mentor Reuben for guidance and tips.
-* I programmed the project my self. references are added in the code for external source code.
+* I programmed the project my self. references are added to the code for external source code.